 q.
 Breast Insignia.
 The Breast Insignia will be embroidered in the applicable matching fabric strip of the NWU Type II pattern and worn as follows:

 (2) When applicable, a maximum of two warfare/qualification insignia may be worn on the NWU Type II.
 The size of the fabric on which they are embroidered will be rectangular and the approximate size of the breast insignia.
 The primary breast insignia will be worn centered above and flush with the “U.S. Navy” identification marking on the blouse.
 The secondary breast insignia will be worn centered on the left pocket flap.
-Enlisted (E1-E10) personnel authorized to wear two warfare/qualification insignia and an identification badge may wear the primary and secondary warfare/qualification insignia centered and flush above the “U.S. Navy” identification marking on the blouse.
-Primary and secondary warfare insignia positions will be as prescribed in <article 5201.2.c.3>.
+Qualifying Sailors (officers and enlisted) are authorized to wear two warfare/qualification insignia (primary and secondary) centered and flush above the “U.S. Navy” identification marking on the blouse.

 r.
 Identification Badges.
 The following identification badges are authorized to be worn on the NWU Type II: Navy Fleet/Force /Command Master, Senior, Chief badges, Command Career Counselor, Recruit Division Commander, and Security/Law Enforcement.
 The wearing of authorized badges is as follows:

 (1) All enlisted personnel will wear identification badges on the NWU Type II blouse centered on the wearer's left pocket flap.

 (2) All officers will wear identification badges above the wearer's right pocket centered 1/4-inch above their name.

 (3) Post-tour command insignia will be embroidered on a strip of the applicable NWU Type II fabric and worn on the left pocket flap centered one-fourth of an inch below the service tape (U.S. NAVY).